acnow7/portafolio/project-worksheet.md

 #### PostMVP

-I would like to implement my own logo to start my brand recognition and awareness and also some stylish social media icons and links.
+I would like to implement my own logo to start my brand recognition and awareness, also some stylish social media icons and links.

 - Making own logo
 - Social media styled icons and links